Kong/docs.konghq.com/app/konnect/api/filtering.md

 ---

-## Filtering

-When listing resources it is desirable to filter over the collection and only return results that the user is interested in.
+When listing resources, you can filter over the collection and only return results that the user is interested in.
 This reference document explains how filtering works in {{site.konnect_short_name}} APIs.